 - O’Gorman has been named a Top 50 Catholic high school in the nation every year since the National Catholic High School Honor Roll award’s inception in 2006.

 On average, 90% of O’Gorman students attend four-year colleges and graduate in four years, with another five percent attending vocational/technical or community colleges.
 The remaining five percent enter the military or enter the work force.
-The Senior Christian Service classes (seniors only) served approximately 4,500 hours in 2012-2013, working in nursing homes, hospitals, schools, helping people with disabilities and more.
+The Senior Christian Service classes (seniors only) served approximately 4,500 hours working in nursing homes, hospitals, schools, helping people with disabilities and more.
 This is in addition to the tens of thousands of hours our SFCS students spend annually in Christian service throughout the community.

 Advance Placement Scores